 - Confirmed or suspected thyroid malignancy

-- toxic adenoma with: concomitant primary hyperparathyroidism, insufficient RAIA, or retrosternal extension or
+- Toxic MNG or toxic adenoma with: concomitant primary hyperparathyroidism, insufficient RAIA, or retrosternal extension

 - Other: large thyroid nodules , refractory amiodarone-induced thyrotoxicosis , planned pregnancy within next 6 months , or patient preference